-- Total system load and total system losses,

-- Area operating reserve requirements,

-- For information purposes only, energy prices at each set of transmission nodes identified by the IESO for this purpose, decomposed as far as practical into an energy component, a loss component and a component for all other transmission and system constraints and the prices of each class of operating reserve in each reserve area identified by the IESO for this purpose,

-- Aggregate reliability must-run resources called upon,

-- Any area operating reserve shortfalls, and
+- Total system load and total system losses, - Area operating reserve requirements, - For information purposes only, energy prices at each set of transmission nodes identified by the IESO for this purpose, decomposed as far as practical into an energy component, a loss component and a component for all other transmission and system constraints and the prices of each class of operating reserve in each reserve area identified by the IESO for this purpose, - Aggregate reliability must-run resources called upon, - Any area operating reserve shortfalls, and - A list of network and security constraints that affected the real-time schedule.

-12 Typically, this will be approximately 2 hours and 30 minutes (but no later than 2 hours) prior to the start of the dispatch hour due to the scheduling requirements of HDR resources.
+&lt;sup>12 Typically, this will be approximately 2 hours and 30 minutes (but no later than 2 hours) prior to the start of the dispatch hour due to the scheduling requirements of HDR resources.

-13 Typically, this will be at least 30 minutes prior to the start of the dispatch hour due to the requirements to provide e-Tags at least 20 minutes prior to the start of the dispatch hour.
+&lt;sup>13 Typically, this will be at least 30 minutes prior to the start of the dispatch hour due to the requirements to provide e-Tags at least 20 minutes prior to the start of the dispatch hour.